 A standard return ticket comes in at £16 for an adult and £8.50 for a child, but discounts are available for a full family package.

-You can book your tickets in advance from the website here.
+You can book your tickets in advance from their website.

 Cafés & Restaurants in Llangollen